Home

 The simplest option is to use DynamoDB in the same AWS — it's a managed NoSQL database with configurable performance.
 You will be charged by the number of hits to it and they have a rather peculiar syntax.

 That's what I did initially.
-To keep plan B in mind and not to go all-in to the new solution, I have implemented some analog of DAO pattern to encapsulate the logic of accessing the databases.
+To keep plan B in mind and not go all-in to the new solution, I have implemented some analog DAO patterns to encapsulate the logic of accessing the databases.
 Invoice has become nicer but for my case using a distributed database to store a couple of posts sounds like a very stupid idea.
 And it still costs me a lot of money.

 Eventually, I came to the hack of storing the state on AWS s3.
 I didn't invent it, I looked it up.
 There are different ways to store the state: